Life is full of Deep Thoughts, without false assumptions and with more energy, we become more Authentic

 “In a study, executives and engineers who deliberately confronted feelings about job loss felt more control over their situation and had a much higher rate of re-employment in the following months,” says Melanie Greenberg, Ph.D., a licensed clinical psychologist.

 But acknowledgment is only helpful if you can get past it.
 Your priority should be moving on quickly from it and making progress.
-The point is to remember you are more than your disappointments.

 Practice self-compassion